Migrating to the cloud? First, find the right tool

 Another criterion to look for in an ideal cloud partner is a track record of successful migrations with other companies in similar industries and situations.

 A common misconception when migrating to the cloud is increased security risks.
 However, the cloud can enhance the security of IT environments and systems.

 When researching and vetting cloud tools, organisations should first understand their security requirements and select a tool that meets these needs to handle data securely.
-Know what will happen with the data at every step of the project — including while it’s in transit and after the migration is complete.
-Also, ensure the cloud tool leverages secure data centres that are compliant with industry regulations.
+Know what will happen with the data at every step of the project — including while it's in transit and after the migration is complete.
+Also, ensure the cloud tool leverages secure data centers that are compliant with industry regulations.